-If you live in a temperate climate, you might be able to accent your front door with seasonal flower displays, such as poinsettias.
+If you live in a temperate climate, you might be able to make front door decorations with seasonal flower displays, such as poinsettias.
 To dress up the arrangement, try selections in an accent color -- here, white adds a pop of bright against the brick.
-If your weather isn't as mild, go for faux flowers that you can reuse from year after year.
+If your weather isn't so mild, go for faux flowers that you can reuse year after year.

-This large, leafy garland and matching front door swag are made from evergreen branches, pinecones, berries, apples, magnolia leaves, and festive holiday ribbon.
+This large, leafy garland and matching front door decorations are made from evergreen branches, pinecones, berries, apples, magnolia leaves, and festive holiday ribbon.
 At nighttime, the intertwined lights add a cozy, cheery glow.
-Use it as inspiration for your front door or add your favorite festive elements.
+Use it as inspiration for your front door, or add your favorite festive elements.

 Editor's Tip: Purchase a long evergreen garland to serve as the base, then use florist's pins and hot glue to secure embellishments.

 Instead of simply accenting your front door, try integrating the rest of the front yard into your design.
-Here, simple lit orbs add unexpected brilliance to the large focal point tree.
-The lights also make the Christmas house as attractive by night as it is by day.
+Here, simple lit orbs add unexpected brilliance to the large tree.
+The lights also make the house as attractive by night as it is by day.

 Wreaths are a lovely addition to nearly every front entryway.
-But there are other items that can work well to add seasonal interest to your door.
+But there are other items that can add seasonal interest to your door.
 Here, ice skates -- tied with a bit of greenery and ribbon -- dress up the traditional entry.

-If you have a large front entryway, then you're lucky: You have more room to work with to add pretty holiday accents.
-One way to unify them is to choose just a few materials to repeat -- here, grapevine (in the urn and wreaths) and fir (in the form of a small tree and as embellishments in the wreaths and urn).
+If you have a large front entryway, you're lucky: You have more room to add pretty holiday accents.
+One way to unify them is to choose just a few materials to repeat, such as the grapevine and fir shown here.

 Ornate doors and wide front entryways need little decoration.
 Instead, add accents to the surrounding areas to create the perfect holiday look.
-Two containers flank this wide entry; their placement plays off the elegant front porch's symmetry.
-Bright silver and red holiday ornaments accent both the containers and the evergreen wreath.
+Two containers flank this wide entry, playing off the elegant front porch's symmetry.
+Bright silver and red ornaments accent both the containers and the evergreen wreath.

 A simple wreath base and some yarn are all it takes to create a beautiful door decoration this Christmas.
 See how!